Well we know where we’re going, but we don’t know where we’ve been… We’re on the Road to Phandalin, we’ll take that ride.

 Now these characters all come with prewritten characteristics, traits and flaws.
 They’re good characters but none of my players felt any connection to them.
 They didn’t get a chance to roll their stats and they didn’t get to pick their own backstory, so they really had no idea who these characters were.
 To their credit, they all took the time to read and understand who they were playing and at various times even roleplayed aspects of their backstory, thus improving the main story.
 I was impressed.
 These kids put more effort into roleplaying than many adults.

 Enough of this blather.
 Let’s play.
 The adventure starts with the players on the road having been hired by a dwarf named Gundren Rockseeker to take a cart from Neverwinter to Phandalin.
 These are a city and village in the official D&D world called the “Forgotten Realms”.
 More on this later.
 Gundren has gone on ahead with some other guy, Sildar Hallwinter, for plot purposes.

 Many, many people have complained, ad nauseum, about this intro.
 Some complain about how unoriginal and boring it is (completely valid point).
 But most complain about how “railroad” it is.
 A railroad adventure is one that can only follow one track and has no options for the players to explore.
 Basically, these players feel that, as a roleplayer, they have the right and the freedom to do whatever they want, even completely ignoring the adventure, regardless of the enjoyment of the other players.
-You can click here (coming soon) for my thoughts on the sandbox vs. railroad argument.
+Some day, I’ll post my thoughts on the sandbox vs. railroad argument.
 But here is my short answer.
 Get over it.

 Every adventure is a railroad to some degree.
 Yes, good adventures and good DMs give many options and choices to the players.
 But sometimes, especially for novice players, it is best to just start the adventure.
 And this module is designed for novice players.
 Later, this adventure does offer many divergent paths for players to take.
 But for now, just play.